tt9696/Manufacturing_Production_Tracker_Form/README.md

 1. Clone this repository.
 2. Open the solution in Visual Studio 2022.
 3. Restore NuGet packages.
-4. Update the SQL Server connection string in `DatabaseHelper.cs`.
+4. Update the SQL Server connection string in App.config.
-5. Create the `Production` table in SQL Server.
+5. Execute Database/DatabaseSetup.sql in SQL Server Management Studio.
 6. Run the application.

 ---